NixOS/rfcs/rfcs/0127-issues-warnings.md

 - `removal`: The package is scheduled for removal some time in the future.
 - `deprecated`: The package has been abandoned upstream or has end of life dependencies.
-- `maintainerless`: `meta.maintainers` is empty
+- `maintainerless`: `meta.maintainers` is empty.
+Cannot be manually declared in `meta.problems`.
-- `insecure`: The package has some security vulnerabilities
+- `insecure`: (Reserved for future use.)
+The package has some security vulnerabilities.
-- `broken`: The package is marked as broken
+- `broken`: (Reserved for future use.)
+The package is broken in some way.
-- `unsupported`: The package is not expected to build on this platform
+- `unsupported`: (Reserved for future use.)
+The package is not expected to build on this platform.

 Not all values make sense for declaration in `meta.problems`: Some may be automatically generated from other `meta` attributes (for example `maintainerless`).
 New kinds may be added in the future.
-Furthermore, some kinds are expected to be present only up to once per derivation: for example, we have no use for having multiple `maintainerless` problems, and therefore also no need to give them a name in order to distinguish them.
+Furthermore, some kinds are expected to be present only up to once per derivation: for example, we have no use for having multiple `maintainerless` problems.

 ### Nixpkgs configuration